aerogear/aerogear-ios-push/README.md

 3. open AeroGearPushSwift.xcworkspace

 ## Adding the library to your project
-To add the library in your project, you can either use [Cocoapods](http://cocoapods.org) or manual install in your project.
+To add the library in your project, you can either use [Cocoapods](http://cocoapods.org) or manual install either by dragging the code or building a ```framework``` to install in your project.
 See the respective sections below for instructions:

 ### Using [Cocoapods](http://cocoapods.org)
 At this time, Cocoapods support for Swift frameworks is supported in a [pre-release](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/).
 In your ```Podfile``` add: